 Mixing fact and fiction, the following tales are some of those that surfaced later as instances of the immorality and treachery that caused the fall of the Visigoths: a certain Count Julian, the Visigothic governor of Ceuta (on the African side of the straits of Gibraltar), sought vengeance for the alleged rape or seduction of his daughter, Florinda, in Toledo.
 The man responsible was Roderic (Rodrigo), the last king of the Visigoths.
 The disaffected governor invited the expansionist Muslim forces to invade his country to punish Roderic.
 According to another source, however, the rapist/ seducer was not Roderic, but Witiza (r.
 702-710), the king whom Roderic succeeded.
 Muddying the waters even more, another version attributes the invasion and its success to the “sons of Witiza” who sought help from the Muslims in their struggle with Roderic.
 Ostensibly loyal to Roderic, they abandoned him during the battle with the Muslim forces, under the command of Tariq ibn Ziyad.

 But what was it that prompted the invasion of 711?
 We don’t really know.
 Was it part of a natural expansionist tendency in Islam, which had only recently swept across the north of Africa?
 There had been some raids across the straits of Gibraltar before 711; did these suggest that a more permanent presence would meet with little opposition?
 Perhaps it was a means of keeping the recently converted Berbers happy with booty?
 Or were the Moors (the all-embracing name commonly given to the newcomers) indeed invited by the disaffected “sons of Witiza?”
 We don’t know.
-We do know that the invasion was headed by Tariq, but we don’t how many soldiers
+We do know that the invasion was headed by Tariq, but we don’t how many soldiers accompanied him.

 near Gibraltar, the etymology of which is